imfd/GraphCoQL/README.md

 $ opam repo add coq-released https://coq.inria.fr/opam/released
 ```

-Once that step is performed, one can install the Equations package, by means of the following command.
+Once that step is performed, you can install the Equations package:

 ```bash
 $ opam install coq-equations.1.2+8.9